Darxo/Hardened/README.md

 - **Sword Mastery** no longer grants **Passing Step** and it no longer increases the HitChance with **Riposte**.
 It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
 It grants +15 Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Passing Step**
 - **Through the Gaps** is completely reworked.
-It grants -10% Armor Penetration but causes your piercing spear attacks to always target the body part with the lowest total armor
+It causes your piercing spear attacks to always target the body part with the lowest total armor but no longer deal critical damage on a hit to the head
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time
+- **Vanquisher** is completely reworked.
+After you step on a corpse that has been created this round, you become Immune to **Displacement** and take 25% less Damage until the start of your next turn. **Gain Ground** (granted by **Vanquisher** perk) is now free
 - **Vigorous Assault** discount is no longer removed when switching items
 - **Weapon Master** no longer works with hybrid weapons.
 When you learn **Weapon Master** you now gain a new random weapon perk group
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)